JetBrains/kotlin-web-site/docs/topics/wasm/wasm-troubleshooting.md

 ## Use default import

-To [import Kotlin/Wasm code into Javascript](wasm-js-interop.md), we have introduced named exports while moving away from default exports.
+[Importing Kotlin/Wasm code into Javascript](wasm-js-interop.md) has shifted to named exports, moving away from default exports.

-If you still want to use a default import, you can generate a new JavaScript wrapper module.
+If you still want to use a default import, generate a new JavaScript wrapper module.
 Create a `.mjs` file with the following snippet:

 ```Javascript
 // Specifies the path to the main .mjs file